19MisterX98/SeedcrackerX/README.md

 Download the latest [release or pre-release](https://github.com/19MisterX98/SeedCrackerX/releases) of SeedCrackerX

-put the .jar files in your mod directory, either %appdata%/.minecraft/mods/ folder for the vanilla launcher or your own MultiMC instance folder.
+put the .jar file in your mod directory, either %appdata%/.minecraft/mods/ folder for the vanilla launcher or your own instance folder.

 #### Optional